GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 funds (unless they steal additional key(s), or collude with another signatory).

-## Choosing a Multisignature Withdrawal Policy
+## Choosing a multisignature withdrawal policy

 Below are common options for withdrawal policies.
 You will need to select one before beginning the protocol.